Nadi-System/nadi-book/src/intro/udf.md

 last(["a", "b", "c", "d", "e"], 2)
 ```

-while you can use `env`, `network` and `nodes` variables here as well, the expression is run in immutable context, so nothing can be changed.
+While you can use `env`, `network` and `nodes` variables here as well, the expression is run in immutable context, so nothing can be changed.
+The variables are local to the function, hence, any assignment of the variable values inside the body of the functions does not affect the outside.

 ```task run
 func test(val=env.somevar) {